 After the heat of the summer dried up some of the flowers I had planted in the planters that line the deck, it was time to clean them out and add some pretty Kale and Celosia to get the deck ready for fall.

 It is still pretty warm here, but as soon as the weather turns, you will find me right here, looking out at the water.

-I hope you enjoyed the tour, if you have any questions, don’t hesitate to ask in the comments.
+I hope you enjoyed my fall home tour, if you have any questions, don’t hesitate to ask in the comments.

 I also have a source list if you would like to know where I bought some of the items in the photos.

-Just like last year, Good Housekeeping is featuring all of the homes on the tour throughout the week so make sure to pop over to visit them where you will find lots more fall inspiration.
+Just like last year, Good Housekeeping is featuring all of the homes decorated for fall on the tour throughout the week so make sure to pop over to visit them where you will find lots more fall inspiration.